 We held a workshop in spring 2021 to identify needs and opportunities associated with interested arts and culture organizations in the Capital and across Canada.

-Following the workshop, we will invite interested organizations to submit a proposal via a formal request for expression of interest (RFEI).
-The RFEI process will begin in late spring 2021.
+We invite interested organizations to submit a proposal via a formal request for expression of interest (RFEI).
+The closing date is 11:59 pm (ET) on September 17, 2021.

 Occupancy at the Rochon Residence is planned for early 2022, once the rehabilitation work is complete.